- The Source Screen has controls to monitor a source (view its video feed), reload the list of available sources, change settings, and view help.

-- MAG lets you toggle image magnification on or off.
+- MAG (Panasonics only) lets you toggle image magnification on or off.
 This control is only available in manual-focus mode.

-- AF is used to refocus the picture in manual-focus modes (with controllable lenses only).
+- AF is used to refocus the picture (with controllable lenses only; with Panasonics, in manual-focus mode only).
 In autofocus modes, simply move the focus area slightly, and the camera should refocus.

-- Peaking is set with the PEAK button.
-Note that the peaking signal is not sent over Wi-Fi while recording is in progress.
+- Peaking is set with the PEAK button (Panasonics only) Note that the peaking signal is not sent over Wi-Fi while recording is in progress.
 Peaking is only available in manual-focus modes.

 Panasonics default to Luminance Levels 16-255 when recording video.
 If your camera does not have a Luminance Levels setting, it uses 16-255.

-When shooting stills, and (usually, but not always) when in Movie mode but not recording, the camera uses 0–255.
+When shooting stills, and (usually, but not always) when in Creative Video Mode but not recording, the camera uses 0–255.